List of Courses

 Choosing the right programme that comes with the appropriate facilities and ambience for study is any parent’s priority.
 Thus, the question arises, why HELP for Law?

 Allow us to introduce you to the philosophy of the Faculty.
 HELP University has been enjoying the privilege of being the first private university to introduce the UK Degree Transfer Programme (Law) which has been recognised by prestigious and reputable universities in the UK.
-To date, we have as our partners Cardiff University, University of the West of England, Bristol, Aberystwyth University, University of Liverpool, University of Manchester, University of Sheffield, Northumbria University, University of Hertfordshire and the University of Leeds.
+To date, we have as our partners Cardiff University, University of the West of England, Bristol, Aberystwyth University, University of Liverpool, University of Manchester, University of Sheffield, Northumbria University, University of Hertfordshire and the University of Leeds and The School of Oriental & African Studies, London (SOAS).
 The programme has also received full accreditation from the Malaysian Qualifications Agency (MQA).

 2009 also saw the Department expand by introducing its own Bachelor of Laws Honours degree.
-The Bachelor of Laws Honours degree has received full accreditation from the Malaysian Qualifications Agency (MQA) is pending recognition from the Malaysian Legal Profession Qualifying Board (MLPQB).
+The Bachelor of Laws Honours degree has received full accreditation from the Malaysian Qualification Agency (MQA) and received recognition from Malaysian Legal Profession Qualifying Board (MLPQB) in June 2019.

 The Faculty assures you of quality teaching as we have teaching faculty who are experienced, dedicated and qualified, some of whom were former practitioners who have turned to full time academic life.
 We believe that great careers are built on firm foundations.
 Our approach is holistic.
 We strive to listen, to learn, and to help students define their dreams and achieve their aspirations.